 Thinking About Interaction Design for Online News Delivery

 An article that applies the ideas of Productive Interaction to the news publications.
 (USC Annenberg – Online Journalism Review 2004)

 Designing the future: writing, design and research on NOT-linear interaction

 “How can designers make more meaningful, rich and user enabling interactive systems?
 What are the best principles, affordances and techniques of interactive design, what are some examples, and how should designers approach this challenge?”

 An article I wrote in 1992 for a group called Interactive Expression.
 Several of us in the Los Angeles area working at Philips and other “multimedia” companies in the early days got together to discuss the potentials for this new medium.
 This article outlines the limitations and potentials for interactive stories.

-The New Ecology of Things / Interactive Objects & Spaces - Investigating the design of interactive systems that embed computing and networking capability in everyday objects and spaces that create new, tangible, embodied interactions for people.
-These systems sense and act in the world with human scale affordances, activating things and spaces with interactive, kinetic behavior.
-Combining these behaviors with embedded, dynamic images, video, text and audio, these systems are ecologies of networked devices that communicate and work collaboratively with each other and with people.
+The New Ecology of Things – The design of interactive systems that embed computing and networking capability in everyday objects and spaces, creating new, embodied interactions for people.
+These systems sense and act in the world and involve human scale interfaces, activating spaces with kinetic behavior, embedding dynamic images, video, text and audio in spaces, and creating ecologies of networked devices that communicate and work collaboratively with each other and with people.

 Tools for Designers – As part of my teaching practice, I explore new ways to engage and inspire designers with tools that include informational websites and tutorials, software/hardware toolkits that simplify sketching in technology, and animate systems that support the problem setting and divergent thinking at the core of design.
 In particular, the NETLab Toolkit is a widely used open-source system for tangible interaction.